The Pay and Non-Pay Content of Job Ads: Data and Institutional Context

 \subsection{Job Postings and Recruitment}

-An underlying assumption in our analysis is that job postings are an important source through which employers recruit workers and where workers learn about available jobs on the market.
-In order to assess the importance of job postings for recruitment, we link each ad in our vacancy data to a potential hire observed in our employer-employee data.
-Building this linkage requires us to assign a potential hire to each job ad by finding a job spell that starts (i) in the same establishment as the job posting, (ii) soon after the ad is posted, and (iii) in the same or a close occupation as the one assigned to the vacancy.
-We are able to link 89.4 percent of all publicly posted non-staffing agency job ads to a hire within the following six months; this applies to 94 percent for ads posted by public sector state employers, 90.2 percent of ads by non-state public sector employers (e.g., local municipalities, public schools, public hospitals), and 87.2 percent of ads by private sector employers.
-Conversely, 56.6 percent of all hires can be related to a posted ad within the previous six months; this applies to 90.1 percent of hires by public sector state employers, 62.8 percent of hires by non-state public employers, and 48 percent of private sector hires.\footnote{While all employers have an obligation to report the vacancies they post to the Norwegian employment agency, it is up to them to decide whether or not to post a vacancy for the purposes of recruitment.
-For instance, employers may also use other recruitment channels, such as social networks, or directly solicit applications.
-However, recruitment by public sector state employers is regulated by state legislation, which requires as a general rule that all job openings are publicly advertised (the State Employees Act §4).} This evidence suggests that job postings are indeed an important channel for job search and recruitment in the Norwegian labor market.
+An underlying assumption in our analysis is that job postings are an important source through which employers recruit workers and where workers learn about available jobs.
+In order to assess the importance of job postings for recruitment, we use information on (i) establishment identifiers available both in vacancy and matched employer-employee data sets, and (ii) the dates of job ad postings and hires.
+Based on this information, we find that 85.3\% of all publicly posted non-staffing agency job ads can be associated to at least one new hire in the establishment within the following six months after the posting date.
+This applies to 92.8\% for ads posted by public sector state employers, 83.5\% of ads by non-state public sector employers (e.g., local municipalities, public schools, public hospitals), and 84.2\% of ads by private sector employers.
+Conversely, 48.6\% of all hires can be related to a posted ad within the previous six months; this applies to 87.0\% of hires by public sector state employers, 70.4\% of hires by non-state public employers, and 39.9\% of private sector hires.
+Notably, employers may use other recruitment channels, such as social networks, or directly solicit applications, and thus hire workers without publicly posting a job ad.\footnote{While all employers have an obligation to report the vacancies they publicly post to the Norwegian employment agency, it is up to them to decide whether or not to post a public vacancy for the purposes of recruitment.
+However, recruitment by public-sector state employers is regulated by state legislation, which requires as a general rule that all job openings are publicly advertised (the State Employees Act §4).} These shares reported above nonetheless suggest that job ads are an important recruitment channel in the Norwegian labor market.